warptools/warpforge-site/src/api-specs/workspaces.md

 ### Can I nest a Root Workspace in another Root Workspace?

 Yep.
-It’s actually not very special.
+It's actually not very special.
 (Which is a good thing.
-It’s not “odd”.)
+It's not "odd".)

 The workspace search stops at the first root it finds.
-The one that’s nearest to your cwd has effect, and the other one doesn’t.
+The one that's nearest to your cwd has effect, and the other one doesn't.

 In an example: you can have `/foo/.warpforge/root` and `/foo/bar/baz/.warpforge/root`.
 If you're in `/foo/bar/baz/natch/`, your root workspace is going to be `/foo/bar/baz/`, and that's the end of it.